-If you are interested in bidding on a piece of property in Charleston County, which is being foreclosed upon and is scheduled to be auctioned for sale in the near future, the following are some things you may find helpful to know:
+If you are interested in bidding on a property being foreclosed upon in Charleston County which is scheduled to be auctioned for sale in the near future, you may find the following helpful to know:

 All Master's Order of Foreclosure & Sale and related documents can be viewed on the county's home page, www.charlestoncounty.org.

 All legal ads in the newspaper also will have the terms of the sale and are run for three consecutive weeks in a local newspaper.

 Can I attend the foreclosure sale?

 A foreclosure sale is a public auction, and anyone may bid on any property for sale.
 If you plan to bid on a property at the auction, you should make sure you understand the bidding requirements.

 All bidders and spectators are required to fill out a Charleston County Foreclosure Auction Bidder Registration Form (click here) and submit a copy of your valid Government-issued photo ID this must done by Monday by 12:00 pm prior to the sale.
 Please forward to email@example.com or mail to: Bidder registration, Master in Equity, 100 Broad Street, Suite 266, Charleston, SC 29401.
 THERE WILL BE NO REGISTERING OF BIDDERS ON THE DAY OF THE SALES.